dimuthulakshan/backend-challenge/README.md

 <p>
  Phygiworld manages QR codes in "rolls".
 Rolls are groups of several unique QR codes, each of them identified by a unique ID.
  Furthermore, Phygiworld has "campaigns" to manage one or more of these rolls and define its redirection rules.
+ Each campaign has a status (running or stopped).
+ If the campaign is "running", the system redirects the users to "redirect_url".
+ If the campaign is "stopped", the system redirects the users to "default_url".
 </p>

+<h2>Exercise 1</h2>

 <p>
-  As a developer of Phygiworld you are tasked to implement the core middleware endpoint that runs when a user scans a QR code.<br />
+  You are tasked to implement the core middleware endpoint that runs when a user scans a QR code.<br />
   This function receives the QR code ID as an input and should redirect to the URL that is configured in the related campaign.</p>